Panchavan Madeviyar Pallippadai Temple: History

 Panchavan Madeviyar is one of the many wives of Rajaraja the Great.
-After her death, her step son, Rajendra Chola rested her ashes in a urn here (which the model can still seen above the lingam) & built a Shiva temple on top of it.
+After her death, her step son, Rajendra Chola rested her ashes in an urn here (which the model can still seen above the lingam) & built a Shiva temple on top of it.
 This temple was at bad state till 1978 when the Tamil Nadu Archaeology Department renovated the temple.